prep-gh/flowcrypt-docs/_pages/guide/setup/install.md

 {{ "browser/settingup/flowcryptbrowserextensionapprove" | screenshot }}

-If this is your very first time using FlowCrypt, you will be presented with two choices
+If this is your very first time using FlowCrypt, you will be presented with two choices add see screenshot below:

 {{site.data.box.info}}
 If this is not your first time setting up FlowCrypt on this account, you may see a recovery prompt instead.
 See [Setting up FlowCrypt on another device](another-device.html).